-Released along with 2 males at Samara in 2003, Sibella has never looked back.
-She has successfully raised 18 cubs and is still going strong.
-You may well see her when you go tracking cheetahs at Samara.
+Released along with two males at Samara in 2003, Sibella has has never looked back.
+She has successfully raised 20 cubs and become a much-loved and admired Samara institution.
+You will probably see Sibella and some of her offspring when you go tracking cheetahs at Samara.

 Samara Game Reserve works closely with the Endangered Wildlife Trust to make sure that the endangered cheetah species will continue to survive.
-So that the gene pool is kept healthy, Samara swops its cheetahs with other reserves – but Sibella remains a much-loved fixture.
+So that the gene pool is kept healthy, Samara swops its cheetahs with other reserves.

-An interesting innovation in tracking is the use of a CyberTracker.
-It's not intended to replace ancient human tracking skills, merely to complement them.
-A Tracker Academy has been launched at Samara Game Reserve, and with the help of the CyberTracker, Master Tracker Karel Benadie is now able to impart his exceptional tracking skills to the next generation.
+An interesting innovation in tracking was the CyberTracker.
+Not intended to replace ancient human tracking skills, it merely complements them.
+A Tracker Academy has been launched at Samara Game Reserve, and with the help of the CyberTracker, master tracker Karel Benadie was able to impart his exceptional tracking skills to the next generation.

-Your day of tracking cheetahss begins at dawn.
-After coffee and muffins, you get into a game vehicle to drive to where cheetahs were last seen.
+Your day of tracking cheetahs begins at dawn.
+After coffee and muffins, you climb into a game vehicle to drive to where cheetahs were last seen.
 Then it's on foot with a tracker and the hunt begins.
 So keep your eyes open and your senses honed.